-If you’re uncertain whether your Buellton residence has unhealthy indoor air quality (IAQ), it probably does.
+If you’re questioning whether your Buellton home has poor indoor air quality (IAQ), it possibly does.

 We are indoors a lot.
-In reality, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside houses could be 2–5 times more polluted than outdoors, which can create long-term health problems.
+In fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside residences could be 2–5 times more contaminated than outdoors, which might create long-term health concerns.

-We’ve made a list of the most common sources of bad IAQ, the troubles they create and how you can take care of these indoor air pollutants.
-If you’re concerned about the air inside your home, we suggest talking with a professional like Allstar Heating & Air Conditioning about which products are a good fit for your home.
+We’ve compiled a list of the most frequent sources of bad IAQ, the problems they cause and how you can fix these indoor air pollutants.
+If you’re worried about the air inside your house, we advise consulting with a expert like Allstar Heating & Air Conditioning about which solutions are best for your family.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are fumes leaked by common household products.
+Volatile organic compounds, or VOCs, are fumes emitted from common household products.

 They’re found in paint and stains along with: